 8. "Southern Grace"

 Little Texas took hillbilly rock a step further than most, crafting what's got to be the textbook example of a country music power ballad.
-There's sappy sentimentality, tinkling sound effects and that unshakable notion that you shouldn't love this song so much.

 7. "Amy's Back in Austin"